Family Feud Renews Over MLK's Prized Possessions

 KING: My brothers Dexter Scott King and Martin Luther King, III notified me that they want to sell our father's most prized possessions: his personal travelling Bible and Nobel Peace Prize awarded 50 years ago this year.

-ELLIOT: The lawsuit says nothing about selling the property in question.
+ELLIOTT: The lawsuit says nothing about selling the property in question.
 Martin Luther King, III and the attorney representing the MLK estate declined to speak with NPR.
 Bernice King says she will fight to protect the artifacts in her possession.

 KING: I take this strong position for my father because Daddy is not here to say himself: my Bible and my medals are never to be sold.